masumah · zahra

 solution

-I built an AI-native design process in four compounding phases: a cleanup of the design system and a unified tokens.json across Figma and code, auto-generated component documentation pushed to Confluence, clickable Storybook prototypes generated from hi-fi designs via the Figma MCP, and an in-progress phase generating UX flows and front-end code from the documented system.
+I built an AI-native design process in four compounding phases: a cleanup of the design system and a unified tokens.json across Figma and code, auto-generated documentation, interactive prototypes in Storybook, and generating UX flows and front-end code from the documented system.

 impact